-The device was controlled by using a base station emulator R & S CMU 200.
+The device was controlled by using a base station emulator R&S CMU200.
 Communication between the device and the emulator was established by air link.
 The distance between the DUT and the antenna of the emulator is larger than 50 cm and the output power radiated from the emulator antenna is at least 30 dB smaller than the output power of DUT.

-For original model, measurements were performed on the lowest, middle, and highest channel for each testing position for head SAR testing.
+Measurements were performed on the lowest, middle, and highest channel for each testing position for head SAR testing.
 Measurements were performed only on the middle channel if the SAR is below 3 dB of limit for body SAR testing.